khronokernel/What-s-new-in-macOS-Catalina/README.md

 * Backup EVERYTHING including your EFI before you updated your kexts or Clover
 * Update Clover
 * Update kexts
+* Update firmware drivers(make sure you adjusted for the new drivers/UEFI path)
 * [Verify if your EC device is setup correctly](https://github.com/khronokernel/What-s-new-in-macOS-Catalina#current-issues-with-catalina)(An absolute must, or else no Catalina for you)
 * Do a once over of the [Vanilla Guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/)(so you can see what methods have been removed and are no longer needed)
 * Make a new APFS volume to install Catalina on(never upgrade, always install fresh)